 After the acceptance (QAL1) and calibration (QAL2) of the CEMS, the QAL3 procedure is described as ongoing quality control.
 Its objective is to demonstrate that the CEMS is stable and does not drift significantly, and it is therefore in control during its operation so that it continues to function within the uncertainties required by the MRR.
 This procedure is used to check whether drift and precision determined during the QAL1 remain under control.
-This is achieved by calculation of the standard deviation at zero and span level24 and the use of control charts (e.g. Shewart, CUSUM).
-More details on the use of control charts and calculating the standard deviation, including influencing parameters to be taken into account, can be found in section 7.2 and Annex C of EN 14181 and in its supporting document CEN/TR 15983.
+This is achieved by calculation of the standard deviation at zero and span level25 and the use of control charts (e.g. Shewart, CUSUM).
+More details on the use of control charts and calculating the standard deviation, including influencing parameters to be taken into account, can be found in section 7.2 and Annex C of EN 14181.